janis-commerce/elasticsearch/README.md

 - user `[String]`: Elasticsearch user for the host.
 - password `[String]`: Elasticsearch password for the host.
 - limit `[Number]`: Default limit for getting operations.
-- prefix `[String]`: Prefix for table name, if is setted, any operation will use the model table name with the prefix.
+- prefix `[String]`: Prefix for table name, if it's setted, any operation will use the model table name with the prefix.
 Ex: `table.prefix`.
 - awsCredentials `[Boolean]`: Set to `true` if you need to use AWS credentials ENV variables for the host connection/authentication.

 **Config usage:**